ceilfors/notes/notes/Ahrens,_How_to_Take_Smart_Notes.md

 ---
 ## Unsorted
+- Forgetting is not a bad thing
+	- I always concerned about forgetting as my wife seems to remember more stuff than me.
+	- it allows us to transfer ideas and facilitate long term learning p99
+	- the whole story about sheresvsky is a very interesting notes!
+Take that as an evergreen note p99
+	- forgetting is the erection of mental barrier, so that we can focus on the moment, otherwise we'll be having associateastion, etc etc, we won't be able to focus on our surroundings (MacLeod, 2007) p99

 - §Why meetings don't work - Does workshops really work?
 	- Read more here as well: [Why Group Brainstorming Is a Waste of Time](https://hbr.org/2015/03/why-group-brainstorming-is-a-waste-of-time)